The Tyranny of 'Weekend Plans'

 We've established that this question is a social Pandora's box.
 But let's not get too dramatic - we're talking about weekend plans, not addressing a global crisis.

-Still, it's worth examining the emotional implications of this query:
+Still, it's worth examining the implications of this query:

-These responses highlight our dilemma: the clash between a society that values easily digestible experiences and those of us who find meaning in the nuanced, the abstract, the ongoing.
+These responses highlight a clash between a society that values easily digestible experiences and those of us who find meaning in the nuanced, the abstract, the ongoing.

 Where does this leave us?